sendahug/send-hug-frontend/README.md

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).

+### Production Dependencies

+1. **Express** - This project uses Express in order to run a basic server in deployment.
+This server is used to send the static files and script to the user.
+For more information, check the [Express website](https://expressjs.com).
+2. **Compression** - A Node extension used to compress production files when sending them from the Express server to the client.
+For more information, check the [compression NPM page](https://www.npmjs.com/package/compression).
+2. **dotenv** - A Node extension for accessing environment variables.
+Used by the frontend while in production mode.
+For more information, check the [dotenv NPM page](https://www.npmjs.com/package/dotenv).

 ## Authentication

 The project uses Auth0 as a third-party authentication provider.
 Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.